< Back

 *Madonna of the Zodiac.
 Wood, 61 x 41.

 On either side of the Virgin are birds perched on bunches of black grapes.
 The grapes allude to the wine of the Eucharist (and hence Christ's blood).
 The bird on the right is a goldfinch, a familar symbol of Christ's Passion.
 The bird on the left seems to be a wall-creeper – a bird exceedingly rare in religious art, though one also appears in Tura's Saint Jerome in the London National Gallery.
 It may symbolise the Resurrection.
 In the background are signs of the Zodiac (those on the right are largely obliterated).
-The picture is still in its original Renaissance tabernacle frame – in the lunette of which is represented the plaque of St Bernardino (the letters IHS encircled by rays) held by two angels.
+The picture is still in its original Renaissance tabernacle frame, which represents in the lunette the plaque of St Bernardino (the letters IHS encircled by rays) held by two angels.
 The theme of the Christ Child asleep in the Virgin’s lap was popular in Northern Italy and is usually interpreted as prefiguring Christ’s death.
-The worn inscription along the bottom reads: ‘Wake your son, sweet pious mother, to make my soul happy at last’.
-Often considered a comparatively early work of the 1460s, though Manca (2000) places it in the 1470s.
+The worn inscription along the bottom (‘Wake your son, sweet pious mother, to make my soul happy at last’) is presumably meant as an invocation to the Virgin to waken the Christ Child, so that the worshipper will be assured of eternal life.
+The picture is often considered a comparatively early work of the 1460s, though Manca (2000) places it in the 1470s.
 First recorded in the possession of Filippo Bertoldi of Merlata, near Montagnana; acquired by the Accademia in 1896 from Signore Coen Rocco-Luzzato of Venice.
+Restored in 1982 and 2022-23.

 Venice.
 Museo Correr.